Yan Paing

-Yan Paing (ရန်ပိုင်) born 27 November 1983 in Yangon) is a Burmese footballer who plays for the Myanmar national football team.
-He also plays with Yadanarbon in Myanmar National League.
+Yan Paing (ရန်ပိုင်) born 27 January 1982) is a Burmese footballer who played for the Myanmar national football team.
+He also played with Yadanarbon in Myanmar National League.
 Yan Paing is a key striker for the Myanmar National Team and Yadanarbon FC.
-He became a popular player playing with former club Finance & Revenue FC.
+He became a popular player playing with his former club Finance & Revenue FC.

 Career

 International career

 Yan Paing entered the international scene after scoring the second goal against Singapore in a group match of the 2001 South-East Asian Games football tournament.
 His goal sent Myanmar to the semi-finals.
 After losing to Malaysia 0–1 in the semis, Myanmar defeated Indonesia 1-0 for the bronze medal and Yan Paing was the scorer of the lone goal of the game.

 In 2002, Yan Paing was featured in Myanmar National Team for the Tiger Cup tournament.
 In Myanmar's first group match against Indonesia, he was a constant threat for the Indonesian defence and had a shot at goal hit the bar.
 The match ended a 0–0 draw but Yan Paing cemented his place in the National Team.
 He was injured for the rest of the group games in the tournament.

 Injuries and red cards prevented Yan Paing from making his mark in Tiger Cup 2004.

 Yan Paing had played for Myanmar at the 2008 AFC Challenge Cup.

 Yan Paing was joint top goalscorer in 2007 Merdeka Cup.

 In August 2017, he retired from Myanmar National Team.